rafael-santiago/tulip/doc/MANUAL.md

     .append{"outro.tlp"}
     .append{"ending.tlp"}

+### Commenting the codes

+You can add comments to your ``tlp`` source by using the percent symbol.
+This will make the compiler skip the entire line.
+Tags that accept a string as input do not support comments inside.
+However, the best place to add comments is out of any tag, I find it more sane.
+Take a look:

+    % This is a comment and this line will be ignored.

+    % This one too

+    .append{"songs/1/intro.tlp"}
+    .append{"songs/1/verses.tlp"}
+    .append{"songs/1/solo.tlp"}
+    .append{"songs/1/outro.tlp"}
+    .append{"songs/1/ending.tlp"}

+    % End of the transcription.
+Duh!

-I think every detail about the DSL syntax was covered.
+I think that every detail about the DSL syntax was covered.

 Now you need to know how to process the code written in ``Tulip``'s Language in order to produce your tabs.